munificent/craftinginterpreters/book/scanning.md

 lexical level.
 What happens if a user throws a source file containing some characters Lox doesn't use, like `@#^` at our interpreter?
 Right now, those characters get silently discarded.
-They aren't used by the Lox language, but that doesn't mean the interpreter can pretend they aren't there:
+They aren't used by the Lox language, but that doesn't mean the interpreter can pretend they aren't there.
+Instead, we report an error.

 ^code char-error (1 before, 1 after)